Hurricane Dorian prompts flood advisories along Carolinas coast. Here’s the latest

 Dorian is currently a Category 2 hurricane moving 12 mph, but is expected to reach Category 4 by the time it reaches Florida around 8 p.m.
 Saturday, the National Hurricane Center says.

-“The biggest concern will be Dorian’s slow motion when it is near Florida, placing some areas of the state at an increasing risk of a prolonged, drawn-out event of strong winds, dangerous storm surge, and heavy rainfall,” the center says.
+A major concern, forecasters say, is that the storm’s slow motion means some areas of Florida could face “an increasing risk of a prolonged, drawn-out event of strong winds, dangerous storm surge, and heavy rainfall,” the center says.

 Rain is likely every day next week across the Carolinas, with chances increasing mid to late next week as the storm’s remnants roll northwest, the National Weather Service says.